etiennestuder/gradle-plugindev-plugin/README.md

 ## Configure plugindev plugin

-Configure the plugindev plugin through the `plugindev` configuration block.
+Configure the plugindev plugin through the `plugindev` extension.

 ### When building and uploading a new plugin